Virginia-iGEM/2018-wiki/app/content/Description.md

-# Project Description

-Heterogeneity of cell populations caused by {{{define "quorum sensing"}}} leads to variability in gene expression that is hard to predict.
-During biomanufacturing, elevating quorum-induced protein expression will lead to gain of profit.
-Decreasing this expression can also be beneficial in situations where undesirable {{{define "biofilms"}}} may form on medical equipment or controlling {{{define "virulence"}}} in bacteria.
-We will modify the existing bacterial quorum sensing system controlled by the {{{define "Lsr operon"}}} by upregulating the synthesis and excretion of {{{define "Autoinducer-2"}}}, a universal quorum molecule.
-This will increase population-scale AI-2 intake and {{{define "phosphorylation"}}} after the initial AI-2 threshold concentrations have been reached to reduce variability in induced gene expression.

-A model is used to predict the impacts of manipulating the expression of quorum sensing genes and guide design and experimentation.
-DNA assembly of a Biobricks containing {{{define "pLsr"}}}, {{{define "T7 RNA Polymerase"}}}, {{{define "LsrK"}}}, {{{define "LsrACDB"}}}, {{{define "LuxS"}}}, {{{define "YdgG"}}}, and {{{define "sfGFP"}}} enables both the enhancement of natural quorum sensing and the quantification of protein activation among the bacteria in a colony.
-This device will improve the viability of {{{define "autoinduction"}}} as an induction method in industries such as biomanufacturing by decreasing the variability of a cell phenotypes and increasing expression within a single culture to reduce costs leading to an increase in profits.
-In addition, by insertion of T7 polymerase into a quorum-sensitive region of the genome of _E. coli_, we will create a chassis with specific, customizable quorum response for engineering and scientific applications.

 # Project Overview

 Our project, Quorus, explores quorum sensing and how it can be applied to biomanufacturing.
 Learn more about the various aspects of our project by clicking on the links below.